Breast reconstruction with latissimus dorsi flap

 Your surgeon will make an elliptical (oval) cut on your back, usually along the natural creases of your skin.

-They will lift the latissimus dorsi muscle along with a small patch of skin that will be used to replace the areola (the darker area around your nipple) and nipple.
-They will keep the blood supply to the muscle, and move it around to the front of your chest to use to create a breast shape.
+They will lift the latissimus dorsi muscle along with a small patch of skin that will be used to replace the areola (the darker area around your nipple) and nipple or some breast skin.
+They will keep the blood supply to the muscle, and move it under your arm to the front of your chest to create a breast shape.

 What complications can happen?